U.S. Bank Cash+™ Visa Signature®Card

 Gotta have the latest gear and gadgets?
 Choose electronics as one of your bonus categories.
 Take the family to see a flick and splurge on the concessions regularly?
 Opt for 5% back at the theaters as a second category.

 Want maximum rewards and major flexibility in how to earn them?
 The U.S. Bank Cash+ Visa Signature Card could make your cash-back credit card desires come true.

-Every quarter, you can pick two categories from a list of 11 that earn 5.0% cash back on up to $2,000 in combined purchases for the first year, making it a truly custom rewards plan.
+Every quarter, you can pick two categories from a list of 11 that earn 5.0% cash back on up to $2,000 in combined purchases per quarter, making it a truly custom rewards plan.
 Next, choose one category from a list of three that earns 2% cash back for the first year.
-All other purchases earn 1% the first year (1% thereafter).
+All other purchases earn 1% cash back on all other eligible net purchases the first year.